Athletics at the 1908 Summer Olympics – Men's medley relay

 The men's medley relay was run for the first time at the 1908 Summer Olympics in London.
 The event consisted of 1600 metres being run by four athletes per team.
 Unlike the later 4 × 400 metres relay, however, the athletes had different distances to run.
 In the medley, the first two runners each ran 200 metres.
 The third runner ran 400 and the fourth ran 800.
-The competition was held on July 24, 1908, and July 25, 1908.
+The competition was held on 24 and 25 July 1908.
 28 runners from 7 nations competed.
 NOCs could enter one team of four, with four reserves.

 The event was run in two rounds.

+Background

+This was the first relay race run at the Olympics.
+Rather than use a baton, the runners changed legs by touching hands as was common at the time.

+The event would later come to be known as the sprint medley relay, which is rarely run in international competition but is still run at events like the Penn Relays.

+Records

+This was the Olympic debut of the event.
+The record for the 4 × 440 yards relay at the time, an event over a similar distance but with equal distance legs instead of the 2-2-4-8 medley, was 3:21 2/5 seconds.

 Results

 First round

-All first round heats were held on July 24, 1908.
+All first round heats were held on 24 July.